ccbogel/QualCoder/README.md

 3. Download and unzip the Qualcoder folder.
 Then `cd` to the QualCoder folder.

-4. Set up virtual environment
+4. Set up virtual environment and install python modules.
+Installing required modules takes a while.

 `python3.12 -m venv env_qc`